Jagjeet-Space/-Email-Threat-Investigation-Toolkit/Documentation/Phishscan-Purpose.md

 `ioc_extractor` analyze IOC in whole email to identify maliciious extract links, domains, from headers,body and attachmemts

 `attachment_analyzer` to detect malicious files, compute hashes, and check suspicious traits

+We will discuss these scripts in details later.
+Now when we have these three scripts we will pipe those modules into one script that will run our Phishscan.
+These three files scripts will use by phishscan.py script that will use three modules of these scripts with that script phishcan can use those scripts however we want it if we want to output just attachment related IOC then we can use attachment option with Phischan CLI to filter out only attachment analysis vice versa with others script.
+We can also make Phishscan to put our all output in formatted json file.

+For installing Phishscan we just have ```pip```